 Low GI foods are those that are digested slowly.
 High GI foods, for example potatoes and white bread, cause your blood glucose to peak quickly – and crash shortly after.
 When you swap high GI for low GI foods, it benefits your health and appetite control.

-, healthy, low GI food choices, include:
+According to Nutrition Australia, healthy, low GI food choices, include:

 - Milk and dairy foods.
 Choose low or reduced-fat varieties